oabuhamdan/containernet/README.md

 pip install .
 ```

-You might also encounter an issue in "build and install Containernet (using Mininet installer)", where the error is something with strlcpy missing.
-On modern Ubuntu systems, strlcpy is provided by the system, but if it is not, you can remove this line in `util/install.sh`.
+You might also encounter an issue in "build and install Containernet (using Mininet installer)", where the error is something with `strlcpy` missing.
+On modern Ubuntu systems, strlcpy is provided by the system, but if it is not, you can remove this line in `util/install.sh` to include `strlcpy` in the openflow install.

 ```sh
 patch -p1 < $MININET_DIR/containernet/util/openflow-patches/strlcpy.patch